+Adding property to your investments can really diversify your portfolio, and there is no doubt that there are benefits to real estate investing.
 Both Fundrise and Crowdstreet give investors a way into the real estate market, but are the platforms equal?
-They are crowdfunding platforms for real estate, and this type of service is growing in popularity and adding property to your investments can really diversify your portfolio.
-There is no doubt that there are benefits to real estate investing, and there are differences between these services.
+They are both online investing platforms for real estate, a type of service that’s growing in popularity.
+However, there are significant differences between these services.
 Which is the right one for you?
 Let’s find out.

 |Fundrise is Better For:||Crowdstreet is Better For:|